alestry-perez/alestry-perez/README.md

 ### Hi there, I'm Alestry 👋

-## I'm a simple artist making his way through the codersverse!
+## I'm a simple artist making my way through the codersverse!
 - 🔭 I’m currently studying @ HyperIsland in Stockholm, SE!
 - 🌱 I’m also currently learning just about everything within frontend 🤣
 - 👯 I’m looking to collaborate with everyone!